 Like most open-world games, the gameplay is made up of driving from point A to point B and shooting everyone in between.
 For starters, I thought the driving mechanics were great and easy to get the hold of quickly.
 The gunplay was solid but at this point I feel like I’ve really seen it all before.
 You get behind cover and wait for the popping heads and shoot.
 Mafia II lacks a bit of variety in its mission structure, although some of the missions have their moments.

 Writing this review has only reminded me of how much I liked Mafia II.
-The ten hours I spent playing through Mafia II were well spent and I might spend a few more looking for those hidden Playboy centerfolds.
+The ten hours I spent playing through Mafia II was well spent and I might spend a few more looking for those hidden Playboy centerfolds.
 Though Mafia II lacks side missions and activities, the narrative and characters are worth a visit.
 Now I can only hope that it doesn’t take another eight years to see Mafia 3.